priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         location: "Stream Restaurant, Srinagar"
         comment: "Authentic local food and nice ambience.
 Try chicken and mutton dishes"
     additional_considerations: "Take feedback for activity like snow skiing, sledging etc from others in Gulmarg before you try it.
 If it is not peak tourist season you can drive upto Gandola office and park nearby."

+  - day: 20
+    title: "A Gentle Goodbye: Sonmarg Riverbanks, Rest, and One Last Ahdoos Feast"
+    date: "10 June 2025"
+    featured_image: "/assets/images/leh/day20-sonmargmain.jpg"
+    description: "This was our last day in Srinagar before we began our drive back to Chandigarh.
+In the morning, our daughter wasn’t feeling well—we suspected it was due to dehydration or a weak stomach.
+After some discussion, we decided to go ahead with a short visit to Sonmarg, keeping in mind whether the kids were up for the trek to Thajiwas Glacier.
+We talked it over with them and agreed that they could take horses while the two of us would walk.
+The drive to Sonmarg took about 2–3 hours.
+After passing through the Sonmarg tunnel, we stopped just beyond the exit.
+Following a chat with the security staff, we took a narrow path that led down from the tunnel exit and did a bit of off-roading.
+We parked near the river, dipped our feet in the water, and enjoyed the crisp mountain air under the bright sun.
+After relaxing by the river for about an hour, we decided it was time for lunch.
+We searched for a good place to eat, but since it was off-season, most of the popular restaurants had limited food options, and the smaller ones seemed unreliable and overly spicy.
+With our daughter still feeling unwell, we played it safe and grabbed a quick, light meal.
+We had originally planned to do the glacier trek after lunch, but her condition worsened, and we felt it was best to head back to Srinagar to rest, especially with a long drive ahead the next day.
+We returned to the hotel and spent the rest of the afternoon relaxing in the room.
+In the evening, we stepped out for one last dinner at Ahdoos and ordered à la carte.
+As always, the food was excellent.
+We took a short walk around the market afterward and then began packing for the journey ahead.
+And just like that, our time in Srinagar came to an end."
+    highlights:
+      - "✅ Sonmarg Tunnel - An engineering marvel"
+      - "✅ Dinner and desserts at Adhoo's"
+      - "❌ Health issues with kids"
+      - "❌ Abandoning our trek to Thajiwas glaciar"
+    photos:
+      - image: "/assets/images/leh/day20-sonmarg.jpg"
+        caption: "Sonmarg tunner - An engineering marvel"
+      - image: "/assets/images/leh/day20-offroad-nearriver.jpg"
+        caption: "Off-roading adventure near the river after exiting Sonmarg tunnel"
+      - image: "/assets/images/leh/day20-river.jpg"
+        caption: "Relaxing by the pristine mountain river in Sonmarg"
+      - image: "/assets/images/leh/day20-riverus.jpg"
+        caption: "Enjoying peaceful moments by the river with the family"
+      - image: "/assets/images/leh/day20-adhoos.jpg"
+        caption: "One last delicious dinner at Ahdoos restaurant in Srinagar"
+    accommodation:
+      name: "Four Points Shereton, Srinagar"
+      location: "Four Points Shereton, Srinagar"
+      rating: 2
+      review: "Located in city center so close to most places.
+Just a stand alone building with decent rooms.
+Restaurants was not great, neither was restaurant service.
+It felt like there was severe cost cutting.
+Overall decent for a short business stay, won't recommend for vacation.
+Charged 3000 INR per day for extra matress.
+Discounted it for 2 days when we complained about it being 60% of the room cost itself.
+Would have given it 3 stars but due to exorbitant pricing for extra matress not at all value for money for us"
+    additional_considerations: "Plan for lunch ahead of time in Sonmarg, we didn't find good options.
+We heard that all the horse rides go up and down Thajiwas glaciar the same route, however thre is a longer walking trek that is more scenic for the way back.
+We suggest exploring that if you go up on foot."
 ---

 Our incredible 22 days road trip was more than just a journey across cities.
 It was a voyage through India’s wildly changing moods.
 From the sun-baked highways of Bangalore, to the sticky monsoon rains of Mumbai, the dry heat of Ahmedabad, the golden dust of Jaipur, and the cool breeze of Chandigarh.
 Each stop brought its own weather, its own vibe.
 But nothing quite prepared us for what came next: the thinning air and winding climbs of Jispa, the snow-kissed peaks of Leh, the shimmering blues of Pangong Tso, the high deserts of Nubra, and finally, the lush, pine-framed beauty of Srinagar.
 With every turn of the road, we felt the altitude shift, the temperature dance, and our hearts race with both awe and breathlessness.
 It was a test of wheels, willpower, and wonder—and we wouldn't have it any other way.